insight-ingle-left-2

 • Have business processes like accounts payable changed as a result of the new work locations?
 Some organizations had manual approval processes that now need to be performed electronically.
 What risks do these process changes introduce, and are they effectively mitigated?

-5. Now that Business Continuity and Disaster Recovery Plans have been exercised, organizations should perform post-mortem analysis to identify lessons learned, perform root cause analysis, and update their plans.
+5. Now that business continuity and disaster recovery plans have been exercised, organizations should perform post-mortem analysis to identify lessons learned, perform root cause analysis, and update their plans.
 Critical dependencies of personnel, third-party service providers, technology, and physical locations should be analyzed, along with the sufficiency of communication plans.

-Just as we have settled into a new routine, states are starting to relax coronavirus restrictions.
-The question of when to reopen offices and how to do that safely is top of mind.
-Do people need to come back to the office?
-Do they want to, and are they able to return?
-The new normal will most likely be a hybrid approach.
-Management must be ready to support a remote team long term.
+As hybrid work continues to be the new normal, management must be ready to support a remote team long-term.
 Policies and procedures should be established to ensure security awareness and compliance.
 Management must be equipped with the tools to support monitoring and deliverable management to measure productivity, and also maintain the firm culture and employee morale during this stressful time.

 Kim Mobley